 Most common type is oligoarthritis [involves few joints].

-Distal joint involvement and arthritis mutilans are characteristic features of psoriatic arthritis but less common.
+Distal joint involvement and arthritis mutilans [destruction of digits] are characteristic features of psoriatic arthritis but less common.

-Peripheral joint disease occurs in 95% of patients with psoriatic arthritis, and spine is involved in 5%.
+The peripheral joint disease occurs in 95% of patients with psoriatic arthritis, and the spine is involved in 5%.

 Types of Psoriatic Arthritis